MichalKnapik/PTA2SMT/README.md

 Below you can find an example of 2-process Mutex consisting of two processes (Proc0, Proc1) and synchronising shared variable model (Sync).
-To understand the model you need to consult the cited paper: one look on Figure 1 should explain everything.
+To understand the model you need to consult the cited paper: one look at Figure 1 should explain everything.
 The only nonintuitive thing is perhaps that nonlabeled states need to be marked with *labelling: false*.
 (The parser was written in a hurry.)